OneUptime/oneuptime/devops/docs/kube-ops.md

 You might have to scale the cluster and add more nodes to it.

 This usually happens when one of the nodes is out ot memory or disk.
+Ideally kill the cluster and create a new cluster.

 Run this to delete evicted pods: